 My model allows to study the interest rate transmission mechanism in a currency-union with a more integrated financial system.
-A banking union in the form of a EA-wide mortgage market is one where the mortgage contract types (ARMs and FRMs) are issued in the same (or at least in a more similar) proportion.
+I focus in particular on a euro-area-wide mortgage market, which is one where the mortgage contract types (ARMs and FRMs) are issued in the same (or at least in a more similar) proportion.
 I contrast ES and the EA with two additional economies: the economy "ES-ARM70%" is calibrated to hit all the ES targets described in Table 2 except the ARM share, which is instead decreased from 90% to 70%; on the contrary, the economy "ES-ARM47%" is calibrated to hit all the targets described in Table 2 with the exception of the ARM, which is calibrated to the euro area level (47%).34